Duck boat safety legislation reintroduced in Congress

 "These commonsense safety measures, which are long overdue and need to go into effect immediately, will help prevent an incident like this from ever happening again," Blunt said in a statement.

-He also noted he was "disappointed" the House didn’t act on the legislation after it passed the Senate last Congress.
+He also noted he was "disappointed" the House didn’t act on the legislation after it passed the Senate.

 "I urge all of my colleagues to come together and support our efforts to improve safety and protect lives," he said.